 With cloud routing, GraphOS runs a fully managed fleet of Apollo Routers for you.
 Apollo manages the version of Apollo Router that is deployed and ensures that newly released versions are deployed to cloud routers within 30 days of release.
 Some minor and patch versions may be skipped.

 Router releases go through rigorous testing before deployment on GraphOS Cloud.
 During the deployment of new versions, an Apollo engineer actively oversees the process and rolls back any cloud routers that fail to boot up.
 While some edge cases may arise—for example, a query planner update could result in slightly degraded performance—router updates should not disrupt your supergraphs.

 Opting out of router updates to cloud routers isn't currently supported.
 Advanced version management will be available in Dedicated in 2024.

 Only cloud routers on the Serverless plan are automatically deleted.
 This doesn't apply cloud routers on the Dedicated plan.

 Apollo automatically deletes variants of Serverless cloud supergraphs that receive zero operations for 60 consecutive days.
 This deletes the router, along with all the variant's historical metrics.

 - Apollo will notify you via email whenever a Serverless variant is approaching this 60-day limit.

 - To prevent deletion, execute at least one GraphQL operation on the variant's router before the 60-day limit.

-The entire GraphOS platform (including its cloud routing infrastructure) is SOC 2 Type 2 certified.
-Secrets are encrypted both in transit and at rest, and they are available only inside the runtime environment where users have total control over when those secrets are resolved in configuration.
+The entire GraphOS platform, including its cloud routing infrastructure, is SOC2 Type 2 certified.
+Secrets are encrypted both in transit and at rest.
+Secrets are only available inside the runtime environment, and you have total control over when those secrets are resolved in configuration.

-The Apollo Router (the underlying technology for cloud routing) has been tested and audited by Doyensec, with no issues.
+The Apollo Router (the underlying technology for cloud routing) has been tested and audited by Doyensec.